 Clearly, it is not the application or the registration that confers ownership of a mark.
 It is ownership of the mark that confers the right to registration.
-While the country's legal regime on trademarks shifted to a registration system, it is not the intention of the legislators not to recognize the preservation of existing rights of trademark owners at the time the IP Code took into effect.
-The registration system is not to be used in committing or perpetrating an unjust and unfair claim.
+While the country's legal regime on trademarks shifted to a registration system, it is not the intention of the legislators not to recognize the preservation of existing rights of trademark owners at the time the IP Code took into effect.6 The registration system is not to be used in committing or perpetrating an unjust and unfair claim.
 A trademark is an industrial property and the owner thereof has property rights over it.
 The privilege of being issued a registration for its exclusive use, therefore, should be based on the concept of ownership.
 The IP Code implements the TRIPS Agreement and therefore, the idea of "registered owner" does not mean that ownership is established by mere registration but that registration establishes merely a presumptive right of ownership.
 That presumption of ownership yields to superior evidence of actual and real ownership of the trademark and to the TRIPS Agreement requirement that no existing prior rights shall be prejudiced.
 In Berris v.
 Norvy Abyadang7, the Supreme Court held:

 The ownership of a trademark is acquired by its registration and its actual use by the manufacturer or distributor of the goods made available to the purchasing public.
 Section 122 of R.A.
 No. 8293 provides that the rights in a mark shall be acquired by means of its valid registration with the IPO.
 A certificate of registration of a mark, once issued, constitutes prima facie evidence of the validity of the registration, of the registrant's ownership of the mark, and of the registrant's exclusive right to use the same in connection with the goods or services and those that are related thereto specified in the certificate.
 R.A.
 No. 8293, however, requires the applicant for registration or the registrant to file a declaration of actual use (DAU) of the mark, with evidence to that effect, within three (3) years from the filing of the application for registration; otherwise, the application shall be refused or the mark shall be removed from the register.
-In other words, the prima facie presumption brought about by the registration of a mark may be challenged and overcome, in an appropriate action, by proof of the nullity of the registration or of non-use of the mark, except when excused.g[23] Moreover, the presumption may likewise be defeated by evidence of prior use by another person, i.e., it will controvert a claim of legal appropriation or of ownership based on registration by a subsequent user.
-This is because a trademark is a creation of use and belongs to one who first used it in trade or commerce.
+In other words, the prima facie presumption brought about by the registration of a mark may be challenged and overcome, in an appropriate action, by proof of the nullity of the registration or of non-use of the mark, except when excused.^{8[25]} Moreover, the presumption may likewise be defeated by evidence of prior use by another person, i.e., it will controvert a claim of legal appropriation or of ownership based on registration by a subsequent user.

-&lt;sup>6 See Section 236 of the IP Code.
+6 See Section 236 of the IP Code.

-&lt;sup>7 G.R.
+7 G.R.
 No. 183404, 13 Oct.
 2010.